What do you think of when you hear the word ‘fashion’?

 Especially when you add the low $49 price tag into the mix, GossipBlog is pretty hard to beat.

 True to its name, this theme’s main selling point is its infinite scroll feature.
-Infinite‘s never-ending front page keeps readers engaged with an image-centered blog feed that makes use of large typography and a sizeable content width.
+Infinite‘s never-ending front page keeps readers engaged with an image-centered blog feed that makes use of large typography and sizeable content width.

 Another highlight of Infinite is the sticky header that fades when readers scroll down, and reappears when they mosey back up the page.
 There is one drawback to the header, though: the megamenu, although quite functional, loses out due to overly-quick transitions from tab to tab that left me feeling a touch confused.